ngandy02/makgr-frontend/README.md

 React's component structure allows modularity - rather than having to write out a navbar in multiple pages, we can write one and import it where needed.

-# Creating the list of Games
+# Creating the list of Pepole

 Use axios to send a GET request.
 Render the response in the browser.

-# Creating the Add Game button
+# Creating the Add Person button

 Use axios to send a POST request.